-Selecting the image source lets you switch between images input from different pieces of equipment connected to the projector (such as a computer or DVD player), or turn on EasyMP.net if that option has been installed.
+Selecting the image source lets you switch between images input from different pieces of equipment connected to the projector (such as a computer or DVD player).

 If you don't see the image you want, select it using the Source buttons either on the projector or the remote control.